 You just need to provide the lower triangle of your correlation matrix.
 Anything in upper-triangle will be ignored by the function.

-method Optional.
-Default is “SRS”.
-You have the option of SRS (Simple Random Sampling) or “LHS” (Latin Hypercube sampling).
+method: You have the option of Simple Random Sampling (SRS) or Latin Hypercube Sampling (LHS).
 If any empirical sample is provided as part of distributions, the function sets method to “LHS”, automatically.